 The reduction of fire damage to home and business can be directly linked to having proper tested and working smoke detectors and fire alarms.
-At Service Team Of Professionals (STOP) of Mesa (480-818-1440), we encourage all to follow and understand the following information.
+At STOP Restoration (STOP) of Mesa (480-818-1440), we encourage all to follow and understand the following information.

 Smoke detectors and fire alarms may be some of the most important items in your home when it comes to your family’s safety.
 These early warning devices may help alert your family to fire and dangerous smoke while there is still time to evacuate, however they need to be periodically tested to help ensure proper function.

 Electronic devices are not foolproof.
 Batteries die, and other parts of the smoke detector can wear out over time.
 Testing them regularly and replacing batteries (or the entire device) is one way to help ensure your family stays safe should there be a fire in your home.
 Smoke detectors have a normal life span of 10 years, according to the U.S. Fire Administration (USFA).
 Even if you’ve performed regular maintenance, and your device is still functional, you should replace a smoke detector after the 10-year period or earlier, depending on the manufacturer’s instructions

 According to the USFA, smoke detectors should be tested at least once a month and batteries should be replaced at least once or twice a year.
 Make sure to review your smoke detector’s user manual — you may need to check more often if the detector is giving false alarms.